pshdev0/assembly-sub-compiler/README.md

 * Full list of command support docs
 * Additional language syntax and functions
-* Groovy sub-compiler support (construct assembly code inside your Groovy code inside your `.asm` files, compile it inside Groovy, and have it inject directly into the `.asm` machine code binary)
+* Groovy sub-compiler support (construct assembly code inside your Groovy code inside your `.asm` files, have Groovy invoke the sub-compiler and inject directly into machine code binary - funky)
-* Inline function support
+* Inline function support (macros)
-* Alow users to create their own Plugins
+* Add user-defined plugin support

+# Future

 * Abstract addressing modes so it can handle any CPU given the necessary Plugin !
+* Rewrite the compiler in C++ and use ChaiScript instead of Groovy

 # Support Appreciated